alexch/codelikethis/public/lessons/react/props_and_state.md

 </body>
 ```

-# Props are Immutable
+# All Props are Immutable

 * Neither Function nor Class components should mutate their Props
-* 'Pure' functions don't mutate inputs and always return the same output for the same inputs
 * React requires Components to be 'Pure' toward their Props

 ```javascript